 Under IPAB, the board would propose Medicare cuts and Congress would have had to consider that proposal using “fast track” procedures and – absent a three-fifths vote of the Senate –Congress can only modify the type of cuts, not the amount.
 Should Congress have failed to act on the board’s recommendations, they automatically would have gone into effect.
 To make matters worse, the IPAB was exempt from administrative or judicial review.

-I have reintroduced bipartisan legislation in the 115th Congress to repeal the authority of the IPAB to be empaneled.
+I reintroduced bipartisan legislation in the 115th Congress to repeal the authority of the IPAB to be empaneled.
 H.R.
 849, the Protecting Seniors’ Access to Medicare Act of 2017, would repeal the IPAB’s authority and make it so there is no opportunity for an unelected body to make cuts to Medicare without Congressional oversight and approval.
 This is a bipartisan, bicameral issue.
-On October 4, 2017, the House Ways and Means Committee marked up this bill, and I will continue working with my colleagues in order to get the whole House of Representatives to consider this bill on the floor.
+The House passed my bill with a strong, bipartisan vote of 307 to 111 on November 2, 2017.